Standard Terms and Conditions for the Sale of Goods

 You may choose to restrict the collection or use of your personal information in the following ways:

 - whenever you are asked to fill in a form on the website, look for the box that you can click to indicate that you do not want the information to be used by anybody for direct marketing purposes

 - if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at firstname.lastname@example.org.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which we hold about you under the General Data Protection Regulation (679/2016/EU) (GDPR).
 If you would like a copy of the information held on you please write to Merlin Transfers Limited, 5 Parkside Centre, Potters Way, Temple Farm Industrial Estate, Southend-on-Sea.
 SS2 5SJ.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.